jnozzi/cocoadev.com/SiteContent/General/HowToRoundOffNSCalendarDate.markdown

 Hi,

-is there any way I can get an [[NSCalendarDate]] to round itself to the nearest 5 minutes?
+is there any way I can get an General/NSCalendarDate to round itself to the nearest 5 minutes?

 If not, can anyone point me in the right direction on how to achieve this manually?